Memory Efficient Neural Processes via Constant Memory Attention Block: Experiments

-\textbf{Empirical Memory:} In Figure \ref{fig:memory_analyses}, we compare the empirical memory cost of the various state-of-the-art NP methods during evaluation.
-Comparing the vanilla variants of NPs, we see that TNP-D scales quadratically with respect to the number of context datapoints while LBANP scales linearly.
-In contrast, CMANPs only require a low constant amount of memory regardless of the number of context datapoints.
-Comparing the Not-Diagonal variant of NPs, we see that both TNP-ND and LBANP-ND scale quadratically with respect to the number of target datapoints, limiting their applications.
-In contrast, CMANP-AND can scale to far larger number of target datapoints.
-As a result of our experiments, we can note that CMANPs compared with prior methods are (1) significantly more efficient (2) more scalable and (3) achieves state-of-the-art results.

-\textbf{Effect of $B_Q$:} In Figure \ref{fig:analyses}, we compare with varying sizes of $B_Q$ for CMANP-AND where $B_Q$ is the size of the query block.
-We found that smaller block sizes achieved significantly better performance.
-This is expected as the autoregressive nature of the Neural Process results in a more flexible predictive distribution and hence better performance.
-Since the block size is inversely correlated with the required time complexity, it is recommended that when deployed CMANP-AND utilises the smallest block size for the given time limitation.
+\textbf{Effect of Block Size ($b_Q$):} In Figure \ref{fig:analyses:hyperparameter_impact} (Left and Middle), we evaluate the test-time performance and runtime for CMANP-AND with respect to the block size ($b_Q$).
+The smaller the block size, the better the performance.
+This is expected as the autoregressive nature of CMANP-AND allows for more flexible predictive distribution and hence better performance.
+This, however, comes at the cost of an increased time complexity.
+In conjunction, these plots show that there is a trade-off between the time cost and performance.
+As such, $b_Q$ is a hyperparameter that can be adjusted based on the available resources.

-\textbf{Varying Number of Latents} In Figure \ref{fig:analyses}, we evaluated the result of varying the number of input latents ($L_I$) and the number of latents per block ($L_B$).
-Empirically, we found that increasing the size of the bottleneck (i.e., number of latents $L_I$ and $L_B$) considerably improves the performance of the model.
-This, however, comes at a cost of increased memory requirement.
+\textbf{Varying Number of Latents:} Figure \ref{fig:analyses:hyperparameter_impact} (Right) evaluates the result of varying the number of latents ($|L_I| = |L_B|$), showing that increasing the number of latents (i.e., the size of the bottleneck) improves the performance of the model.